Welcome to today's edition of the Rush 24-7 podcast.

 Sit tight, folks.

-Open line Friday rolls right on after this.
+Open Line Friday rolls right on after this.

-Welcome back, by the way, open line Friday.
+Welcome back, by the way, Open Line Friday.

 He attributed that anti-Russian statement Rice made to her being a single woman who has no children.

-Condoleza Rice needs a company of soldiers.
+Condoleezza Rice needs a company of soldiers.

 She needs to be taken to barracks where she would be satisfied.

-Condoleza Rice is a very cruel, offended woman who lacks men's attention.
+Condoleezza Rice is a very cruel, offended woman who lacks men's attention.

 Such women are very rough.